PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `346 passed in 20.08s`, plus the branch-changed broad related suite with `1391 passed in 24.78s`.

+The first live-LayoutState Transpose/channel-slice MulAdd-bridge call now retains the same one-counter schema as `_terminal_channel_slice_muladd_bridge_stats`, while the later model-only call keeps `_final_channel_slice_muladd_bridge_stats`.
+Recovery and architecture contracts now require both targets and preserve both ordered recovery calls.
+The assignment-only orchestration change leaves owner behavior and the TensorFlow-free boundary unchanged.
+Neither value has a consumer.

+This checkpoint passes the focused MulAdd-bridge/recovery accounting gate with `347 passed in 20.85s`, plus the branch-changed broad related suite with `1392 passed in 24.26s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.